schlotg/viage-shopping-list/docs/routes.md

 # Viage Shopping List Tutorial

 ## Adding Routes
-Viage has a built in router that is light weight and easy to use.
+Viage has a built in hash router that is light weight and easy to use.
 The great thing about Viage is that if you want to use a different router, go for it!
 It should be fairly straightforward to integrate into your project given Viage's very small and unobtrusive footprint.

 ### Setting up the Router
 Modify the code in src/components/app so it looks like the following: